Banking industry faces 'significant downside risks': FDIC chair

 There is the chance that measure could keep tightening as banks fight outside sources, especially money market funds, for the loyalty of their depositors.

-In fact, money-market fund assets reached a new all-time high last week as interest rates above 5% continue to attract investors at a time when the Federal Reserve appears determined to keep rates elevated for some time.
+In fact, money market fund assets reached a new all-time high last week as interest rates above 5% continue to attract investors at a time when the Federal Reserve appears determined to keep rates elevated for some time.

-"The second quarter's deposit story appears to have been more about pricing pressures from depositors, seeking higher yields, often at non bank financial institutions, particularly money market mutual funds," Gruenberg said.
+"The second quarter's deposit story appears to have been more about pricing pressures from depositors, seeking higher yields, often at non-bank financial institutions, particularly money market mutual funds," Gruenberg said.

 Click here for the latest stock market news and in-depth analysis, including events that move stocks